sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 ### Preparing Bike Route Data

-Strava makes it very easy to <a href="https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export">download your entire activity history</a>.
+Strava makes it very easy to <a href="https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export">bulk download your entire activity history</a>.

-I’ve been using Strava since around 2010, resulting in many bike ride activities that don’t start from my current home address or end at my current work address.
-To give the DTW algorithm the best chance at accurately assessing route similarity, I will exclude routes from the dataset that don't start within a 100 meter radius of my current home and end within a 200 meter radius of my current workplace.
+Since I've been using Strava from around 2010, I have numerous bike ride activities that neither start at my current home nor end at my current workplace.
+To optimise the DTW algorithm's ability to assess route similarity, I will include only those routes in the dataset that start within a 200 meter radius of my home and end within a 200 meter radius of my workplace.

-Applying this filter reduces my number of activities from
+I will also remove any data points from the routes that fall within a 200 meter radius of both home and workplace.
+This is because the GPS signal tends to be less accurate in these areas, potentially leading to confusion of the DTW algorithm.

+Applying this filter leaves us with data corresponding to 344 rides to work.